Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 Taïga is surprised that nobody comes to meet her at Twallan International in Falls Harbor.
 Her cell is out of battery so she waits for a while before finally deciding to take a cab.
-The sun is setting just as she arrives at Bayou Oaks, making a perfect setting for the Christmas lighted old mansion that looks warm and welcoming… Valkyria comes running, scaring the cabdriver off, but her menacing growl changes into a happy whimpering as she recognizes her mistress.
+The sun is setting just as she arrives at Bayou Oaks, making a perfect setting for the festively Christmas lit old mansion that looks warm and welcoming… Valkyria comes running, scaring the cabdriver off with Taïga’s change, but her menacing growl changes into a happy whimpering as she recognizes her mistress.

 Taïga hugs her dog.
 ‘I’ve missed you sooo much!
 C’mon, let’s see what Granny is doing…’

-‘Taïga!?!’
-Rowan howls, hurtling himself into Taïga’s arms.
+‘Taïga!?!’ he howls, hurtling himself into his sister’s arms.
 ‘Granny!
 Missy!
 Taïga’s home from prison!’

 Taïga laughs.
 ‘C’mon, Rowan.
 It’s not a prison!’

-Granny throws her apron on the counter and hurries out from the kitchen at the same time as Missy comes running downstairs, dripping water all over…
+Granny throws her apron on the counter and hurries out from the kitchen at the same time as Missy comes stumbling down the stairs, dripping water in her wake.

 ‘Taïga?
 Dear child!’
 Granny hugs her hard.
 ‘Let me look at you.’
 She scrutinizes Taïga and hugs her again.
 ‘Weren’t you supposed to come tomorrow?’

 Missy clears her throat behind them.
 ‘Oups!
-I guess I forgot to tell you about the mail…’ Missy scratches her head.
+I guess I forgot to tell you about the mail…’ She scratches her head.
 ‘I’m sorry!’

 Taïga laughs.
-Missy hasn’t changed a bit.
+Her airhead of a great aunt hasn’t changed a bit.
 ‘It doesn’t matter, Missy.
 I took a cab at the airport.’
-She bends towards Rowan and whispers.
-‘How’s Peaches doing?’
+She bends towards Rowan and whispers, ‘How’s Peaches doing?’

-‘Do I really have to go to Monte Vista now that Taïga is here?
-Why can’t I stay during the holidays with you all?’
+‘Do I really have to go to bed now that Taïga is here?
+Why can’t I stay up with you all?’

 Sulking, Rowan starts upstairs.

-When Taïga comes into the room she shares with her half-brother, he’s faking sleep.
+When Taïga finally comes into the room she shares with her half-brother, he’s faking sleep.

 ‘Stop sulking, Rowan!
 Here!
 Take this!’
-Taïga throws her pillow at Rowan, who laughing jumps up on her bed and counterattacks.
+Playfully she throws her pillow at him.
+She doesn’t have to wait long for a reaction.
+Laughing he jumps up on her bed and counterattacks.

 Valkyria joins in the fun, excitedly barking.

-With Valkyria out and away, Peaches jumps onto the bed to help Rowan.
+With Valkyria out and away, Peaches scrambles onto the bed to help Rowan.

 ‘It’s not fair!’
 Taïga protests.
 ‘Two against one!’